-CASA confirms self‑study pathway for aircraft engineers
+CASA confirms self‑study pathway for aircraft engineers.

 This change opens up new, more accessible routes for engineers to progress their licences without compromising safety — a significant step in strengthening aviation maintenance capacity across Australia and beyond.